 Apply via UCAS if you are a UK/EU residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

 Apply directly to the University if you live outside the UK/EU.

-Graduate prospects in this field are bright.
+Graduate prospects in cyber security are very strong.
 Cyber security is one of the major challenges of the 21st century, but there is a shortage of experts.
 Researchers estimate that 4.5 million cyber experts will be needed by 2019 to meet the growing threat from security attacks.
-The skills and work ethos you will develop during this specialist degree will make you highly employable and ready to begin a career as a cyber security professional.
+The skills and work ethos you will develop during this specialist cyber security degree will make you highly employable and ready to begin a career as a cyber security professional.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.